streamx-dev/streamx-connector-aem/cloud-pack/README.md

 This directory provides an uber [Apache Jackrabbit FileVault](https://jackrabbit.apache.org/filevault/index.html) package with the Adobe Experience Manager (AEM) Connector for [StreamX](https://www.streamx.dev/StreamX) (*"Cloud Package with AEM Connector"*).
 The term _uber_ signifies that the package includes all necessary dependencies and OSGi configurations required for the AEM Connector to function within AEM.

-The Cloud Package with AEM Connector is compatible exclusively with AEM as a Cloud Service.
+The Cloud Package with AEM Connector is compatible with both AEM as a Cloud Service and AEM 6.5.22+.

+For AEM 6.5 versions lower than 6.5.22, installation of AEM Connector can be achieved in two ways:
+1. Ensure the `org.apache.felix:org.apache.felix.configadmin:1.9.12+` bundle is installed in AEM and then install there the Cloud Package with AEM Connector.
+1. Create and install in AEM all necessary dependencies and OSGi configurations required for the AEM Connector to function within AEM, in a way similar how this is made in this Cloud Package with AEM Connector.

 ## Purpose of the Cloud Package with AEM Connector